EvelynGMaldonado/Project3_IGotcha/README.md

 🏆 The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
 You might also want to consider adding the following sections.
 ## Features
 This application features an Apollo-GraphQL server architechture for both back-end and front-end.
 [React](https://reactnative.dev/docs/getting-started) is used for the UI and [MongoDB](https://www.mongodb.com/cloud) is used for the database.
 The app features [Socket.IO](https://socket.io/) real-time notifications and English/Spanish accessibility.
-## How to Contribute
-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.
-## Tests
-Go the extra mile and write tests for your application.